 Location: M Hill aka Cowboy Hill

 Hanson-Larsen Memorial Park (HLMP) is one of the premier mountain biking parks in the region, featuring over 12 miles of world-class trails for bikers, hikers and runners of all skill levels.
-The park is host to Black Hills Fat Tire Festival – a 3 day celebration of mountain biking – and trails providing bikers, hikers, runners, and climbers views of Mount Rushmore National Memorial, Harney Peak, The Badlands and Bear Butte.
+The park is host to Black Hills Fat Tire Festival – a 3 day celebration of mountain biking – and trails providing bikers, hikers, runners and climbers views of Mount Rushmore National Memorial, Harney Peak, Badlands National Park and Bear Butte.

 Location: 444 Mount Rushmore Road, Rapid City, SD 57701

 Memorial Park, 27 acres in size, was acquired after the 1972 Flood and has become a "memorial" to the 238 people who lost their lives.
-The park links the downtown area, Rushmore Plaza Civic Center, Rapid City Central High School and The Journey Museum.
+The park links the downtown area, Rushmore Plaza Civic Center, Rapid City Central High School and The Journey Museum & Learning Center.

 -Flood Memorial Fountain